 With BrowserStack App Live, you can

-• Logging and Recording Behavior: With the ability to test the mobile device features in-depth, the next most important thing is defect management.
-One of the most crucial app tester skills is the ability to record the activity in several ways, including system logs, screenshots, screen recordings, and defect logging.
+- Logging and Recording Behavior: One of the most crucial app tester skills is the ability to record the activity in several ways, including system logs, screenshots, screen recordings, and defect management.

 Thankfully, with features like Single Sign-on, Test Analytics, and Parallelization, BrowserStack Enterprise provides an unparalleled ability to manage everything from testing in localhost to testing in production from one single point of entry for all your team members.